cunnane/xloil/docs/source/xlOil_Python/Rtd.rst

 Introduction
 ------------

-In Excel, RTD (real time data) functions are able to return values independently of Excel's calculation cycle.
+RTD (real time data) functions are able to return values independently of Excel's  calculation cycle.
 The classic example of this is a stock ticker with live prices.
-It is very easy to create an RTD function in xlOil_Python -- the following will give you a ticking clock:
+It is easy to create an RTD function in *xlOil_Python* -- the following gives a ticking clock:

 ::